 Custom: The Perfect Fit

-If you like the designer but nothing in the display case quite nails what’s in your head, go bespoke.
+If you like the designer but nothing in the display case quite nails what’s in your head, go bespoke with someone who makes custom diamond rings.
 Tell the designer everything you can about your fiancée-to-be: her fashion style, her job, even her favorite season.
 “One of the best rings I’ve made was when a guy said, ‘My girlfriend loves spring,’ ” says Brooklyn jewelry designer Nora Kogan.
 (That’s her snake ring above.)